BuckShlegeris/BuckShlegeris.github.io/_posts/2014-08-10-environmentalism.md

 tags: effective-altruism
 ---

-**Note: I wrote this in 2014 and so some of the reasoning is probably sloppy, but the factual claims are probably legit.**
+**Note: I wrote this in 2014 and so some of the reasoning is sloppy, but I still agree with the overall conclusion.
+Also, I edited out some arguments that I no longer agree with.
+If you really care about ways I was wrong in 2014, feel free to use archive.org to look them up.**

 **Summary: I investigated a variety of possible pro-environment actions, and concluded that none of them were worth my time.
 I don’t think that any pro-environmental actions are as time/money efficient as giving to the best climate change charities, and I don’t think that those climate change charities are anywhere near the best human-oriented charities we currently have available as donation targets.
 I briefly consider non-direct effects of pro-environmental actions.**